Funiusa/Incolab/README.md

 This project was create for Incolab company.
-For working with xlsx files
+For work with xlsx files